GraphicsBlast

 g++ main.cpp -Wall -o my_program.exe

-Perfect!
+Which is exactly what we want!
 To actually make this useful for us though, we need to go one step further.

 To build the code for the rest of this tutorial series, g++ will need to know where to find the necessary header files and libraries for SDL and GLEW.

-We create three new variables to hold the include directories (where to find the header files), linker directories (where the linker should look for the libraries), and the library names:
+Let's create three new variables to hold the include directories (where to find the header files), linker directories (where the linker should look for the libraries), and the library names:

 1.